BAYS REFEREE DIRECTORS

 - Verify all coaches on the sideline (maximum of 3) have MYSA 2020-2021 credentials.
 The game may not kick off if there is not a credentialed adult in each technical area.

-- Collect a paper roster from each coach.
+- Collect two (2) paper rosters from each coach.
 Keep one roster and give the other one to the opposing coach.
 Coaches should write in player’s numbers (if not preprinted) and cross off any coaches or players absent.
-Referees should make sure the number of not crossed out players and coaches matches the number of people in the technical area corresponds to those listed as present on the roster.
+Referees should assure the number of people in the technical area corresponds to those listed as present on the roster.

 - Referees should perform a safety check of the players (e.g., shin guards, casts, jewelry) while maintaining at least six feet of social distancing.
 For the spring 2021 season, referees will make sure each player is wearing a mask during check-in and during the entire game.
 Referees will enforce mask wearing by players as they would for any other safety equipment (e.g., shin guards.)

-- Player passcards are not required during the fall season.
+- Player pass cards are not required during the spring season.